ahioros/udev-rules/README.md

 Let's test it, plug-out (yes from the AC) the laptop, see how it changes from "Bad" to "Good".
 Now plug-in back and see how it changes from "Good" to "Bad".

-It's working!, max performance on plug-in and powersave plug-out.
+It's working!, max performance on plug-in and powersave plug-out (battery mode).